courtzc/SmartBaton/README.md

 This folder contains the scripts created to read in mechanical data, i.e. accelerometer and IMU data.

 ### DataManipulation
 This folder contains the scripts created to manipulate the data.
-For info on what steps have been done, see [a relative link](DataManipulationSteps.md).
+For info on what steps have been done, see the [DataManipulation markdown](DataManipulationSteps.md).

 ### DataVisualisation
 This folder contains the scripts created to visualise the data (both raw and manipulated).